Illustration of a bodybuilder with a huge bowl of food. Illustrated by Shane Duquette for Outlift.

 The reason I recommend weighing yourself just once per week is because it gives you a clear goal to aim for.
 During the week, you’re working towards your weigh-in.
 It’s motivationally powerful.

 Another approach is to weigh yourself every day and track your average weight.
-By weighing yourself every day and keeping a rolling average, you’ll get a more precise idea of how your weight is changing.
+By keeping a rolling average, you’ll get a more precise idea of how your weight is changing.

 Summary